This statement applies to the following websites and online facilities -

 For information about how PTG handles your information, please refer to the following policies:

-- Public Trustee and Guardian Access to information Policy155 KB (MS Word146 KB)
+- Public Trustee and Guardian Access to information Policy (MS Word146 KB)

 What this policy determines